Don’t Allow Fear to Destroy Your Peace

 We go through every day on autopilot, settling for the mundane when God longs to shower us with a rich and abundant life beyond our imagining (1 Cor.
 2:9).
 We need only claim it as our inheritance.
 But we don’t believe it.
 Our past experience tells us not to trust it, there’s always a catch!

-I’ve come to recognize the emotions I bought into depending on what day it was: fear, anger, hopelessness, emptiness, and judgment.
+I’ve come to recognize the emotions I bought into: fear, anger, hopelessness, emptiness, and judgment.
 Yet, God yearns to exchange those lies for our true essence –manifested through our innate desire for something more than the world can offer.
 That “more” can be realized through the Easter story, if we open our hearts to it.

 We are meant to thrive, not simply survive, but our past holds us back and tells us we are not good enough, loved enough, or powerful enough to create a different reality.
 Even though, during every Easter season, God proclaims from the Cross into the depths of our hearts, “That’s not true – none of that is true!”